MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 ### SQL Server updates

- Each of the following SQL Server components supporting a SCOM infrastructure are required to be at the same SQL Server major version:
+ Each of the following SQL Server components supporting an Operations Manager infrastructure are required to be at the same SQL Server major version:

-- SQL Server database engine instances hosting any of the SCOM databases, including:
+- SQL Server database engine instances hosting any of the Operations Manager databases, including:
   - OperationManager
   - OperationManagerDW
   - SSRS databases ReportServer and ReportServerTempDB